Jackson throws 2 TDs, Maryland uses big play to rip Rutgers

 THE TAKEAWAY

-Maryland: After losses to Temple and Penn State, the Terps are heading the right way heading to Purdue, which has struggled this season.
+Maryland: After losses to Temple and Penn State, the Terps are heading the right way heading to Purdue (1-4, 0-2).
 The problem will be the status of Jackson, who was 9 of 16 for 179 yards before being injured throwing a pass.
-Junior Tyrrell Pigrome replaced him and wasn’t called on to do much.
+Junior Tyrrell Pigrome (13 of 18 for 111) replaced him and wasn’t called on to do much.

-Rutgers: The offense showed a little creativity with Campanile using the option with Langan.
+Rutgers: The offense showed a little creativity with Campanile using the option with Langan (13 of 25 for 163 and two interceptions).
 The best was the flea-flicker on which Mohamed Jabbie took a handoff from Langan on an end around, flipped it to Aaron Young coming around from the other side who in turn gave it to Langan for a 49-yard pass to Bo Melton.
 The defense gave up too many big plays.
-This is shaping up as another long season, especially if Sitkowski and Blackshear redshirt.
+This is shaping up as another long season.

 UP NEXT